vosmax/ansible/README.md

 # Ansible playbook
 For minkube and django-todo deploy

-Just set variables for chart n values.yaml and variales to configure host.
+Just set variables in values.yaml file.
 Variables have desribption in vars folder

 Basicly, it's enough to set *helm_chart.web.host* variable and put *host* to hosts file in inventory to have a great chance work this app.